k4yt3x/tellama/README.md

 ### 2. Setup Telegram Bot and LLM Backend

-Make a copy of the `configs/tellama.yaml` configuration file and name it `tellama.yaml`.
+1. Make a copy of the `configs/tellama.yaml` configuration file and name it `tellama.yaml`.

-You will need to, at minimum, create a Telegram bot and obtain a Telegram bot token from [BotFather](@BotFather).
-Replace `YOUR_TELEGRAM_BOT_TOKEN` in the configuration file with the token you obtained.
+1. Create a Telegram bot and obtain a Telegram bot token from [BotFather](@BotFather).

-You can also customize the options for the LLM backend like setting the model name, temperature, and context length.
-Currently, [Ollama](https://github.com/ollama/ollama) is the only supported LLM backend, but support for more providers like OpenAI and Gemini will be added.
+1. Fill in the `telegram.bot_token` section in the configuration file with the token you obtained.
+1. Setup an LLM backend:
+   - [Ollama](https://github.com/ollama/ollama): Install and start Ollama on your machine and pull the models you want to use.
+   - [OpenAI API](https://github.com/openai/openai-go): Obtain the OpenAI API base URL and API key.
+1. Set the `genai.provider` to `ollama` or `openai` based on the backend you are using.
+1. Fill in the `ollama` or `openai` section in the configuration file with the appropriate values.

 ### 3.A: Run with Docker